Report a Repair to your Trust Housing accommodation

 ● emailing us at RTeam@trustha.org.uk; or

-● visiting us in any of our offices.
+● visiting us at any of our offices.

 This depends on the category of your repair.
 Emergency repairs should be made safe within six hours and completed in 24 hours.
 Non emergency repairs are given a priority of urgent (to be completed within three working days) and routine (to be completed within 20 working days).